Posted on

 • Calibration Requirements: Periodic calibration may be necessary to maintain accurate touch response.

-To add the touch functionality to an ESP32-S3 HMI, it will need to use a combination of the ESP32-S3 microcontroller, a suitable Touch library, and the LVGL graphics library.
+To add the Touchscreen Functionality to an ESP32-S3 HMI, it will need to use a combination of the ESP32-S3 microcontroller, a suitable Touch library, and the LVGL graphics library.
 Below are the general steps to add these functionalities:

 1. Set Up Development Environment: